pzq123456/pzq123456.github.io/README.md

 > - 纯手工打造的博客网站 不使用前端框架
 ## About me

+> I am working on this Blog website.
+It will be updated regularly.
+Stay tuned!
+> - no Vue or any other front-end framework
+> - just pure HTML, CSS and JavaScript
+> - make it simple and easy to use
+> - no database, no server, no backend

 > <img src="https://avatars.githubusercontent.com/u/82391775?v=4" width="50" height="50" alt="avatar"/>

 > I am an undergraduate student in [Shan Dong University of Science and Technology](https://en.sdust.edu.cn) at the [College of Geodesy and Geomatics](https://gc.sdust.edu.cn/).
 I am currently working on the topic of **Geographic Information Systems (GIS)** and **Medical Image Auto Analysis Systems**.
 High-performance 3D terrain rendering is my next topic to dive into.